Search for cities, countries, lakes and rivers

 Water Temperature Chart for Save River Over the Last 30 Days

-Today the water temperature in Save River is higher than the same day in previous years.
-The water temperature range here in March is from 5°C to 11°C. The water temperature is trending upward, and it has increased both over the past 30 days and the past week.
+Today the water temperature in Save River is lower than the same day in previous years.
+The water temperature range here in June is from 16°C to 23°C. The water temperature is trending upward, and it has increased both over the past 30 days and the past week.

 The forecasted water temperature values for Save are presented in the table below.